pdf-association/pdf-issues/docs/32000-2-2020/clause03.md

 <p>
 <ins onMouseEnter="mouseEnter(this)" data-issue="149">data derived from all cross-reference sections and cross-reference streams in a PDF file that contains information that permits random access to all indirect objects within the PDF file (see 7.5.4 "Cross-reference table").</ins>
 </p>
-<p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="149">NOTE TO ENTRY: common colloquial usage of "cross-reference table" is often incorectly used to describe a cross-reference section.</ins></p>
+<p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="149">NOTE TO ENTRY: common colloquial usage of "cross-reference table" is often incorrectly used to describe a cross-reference section.</ins></p>

 <h2><ins onMouseEnter="mouseEnter(this)" data-issue="149"><i>x.y</i><br/>cross-reference section</ins></h2>
 <p>
 <ins onMouseEnter="mouseEnter(this)" data-issue="149">begins with a line containing the keyword <b>xref</b> followed by one or more cross-reference subsections (see 7.5.4 "Cross-reference table").</ins>
 </p>
-<p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="149">NOTE TO ENTRY: common colloquial usage of "cross-reference table" is often incorectly used to describe a cross-reference section.</ins></p>
+<p class="hangingindent"><ins onMouseEnter="mouseEnter(this)" data-issue="149">NOTE TO ENTRY: common colloquial usage of "cross-reference table" is often incorrectly used to describe a cross-reference section.</ins></p>

 <h2><ins onMouseEnter="mouseEnter(this)" data-issue="149"><i>x.y</i><br/>cross-reference sub-section</ins></h2>
 <p>